TheScorched/json/threatfox_to_json/readme.md

 JSON is much more managable to ingest into SIEM tools vs csv or raw text.
 Currently the python scripts are coded for ThreatFox but should be easy to change to meet your needs.

-!!!!Ensure all scripts are stored in the same directory!!!
+Ensure all scripts are stored in the same directory.